-Twin Vee boats are currently outfitted with outboard combustion engines.
+Twin Vee boats are currently outfitted with gas-powered outboard combustion engines.
 Due to the growing demand for sustainable, environmentally friendly electric and alternative fuel commercial and recreational vehicles.
 Twin Vee has begun designing and developing products under the name "Electra Power Sports" or "ELECTRA".
-We are developing a line of electric catamaran boats ranging in size from 18-feet to 26-feet.
-Our ELECTRA Power SportsTM Division is designing and developing a fully electric outboard motor propulsion system, we currently have five (5) engineers working on the designs, mechanicals, electrical and the many systems required to produce a working prototype.
+We are developing a line of electric-powered catamaran boats ranging in size from 18-feet to 28-feet.
+Our ELECTRA Power SportsTM Division completed the concept and design phase for the ELECTRA Power Sports fully electric outboard motor propulsion system in the first quarter of 2021.
+The prototype and testing phase is underway and expected to be continue into the fourth quarter of 2021.
+We currently have five (5) engineers working on the designs, mechanicals, electrical and the many systems required to produce a working prototype.
 Our ELECTRA outboard motor propulsion system is designed to be compatible with many brands and models of recreational and sport watercraft boats, including twin hull catamaran boats and mono hull style boats.
-We intend to market the ELECTRA electric outboard motor propulsion system to other independent boat manufacturers after we complete our design, build the prototype and complete our tests on the motor.
+We expect to introduce The "Twin Vee 240 E", a fully electric version of our popular 24-foot center console PowerCat and the "Twin Vee 280 E" 28 foot center console fully electric PowerCat in late 2021, with four additional electric models expected be introduced during 2022.
+We also intend to market the ELECTRA electric outboard motor propulsion system during 2022 to other independent boat manufacturers after we complete our design, build the prototype and complete our tests on the motor.
 We envision significant inroads with boat manufacturers to retrofit various hull configurations replacing traditional gas and diesel fuel powered fuel compartments with battery packs and existing boat owners could also retrofit their existing gas and diesel fuel powered boats with Electra's outboards and battery packs.